IbrahimTalha0/IbrahimTalha0/README.md

-## I'm a Student, Full Stack Developer 🚀, Writer and Teacher!
+## I'm a Student 👨‍🎓, Full Stack Developer 🚀, Writer ✍ and Teacher 👨‍🎓!
 - 🔭 I’m currently working on a large and special application.
 - 🌱 I’m currently learning 😂
 - 👯 I’m looking to collaborate with other Flutter developer 👩‍💻 and mobile app designers 🎨
 - 🤔 I’m looking for help with Flutter front-end developer
 - 🥅 2021 Goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖
 - ⚡ Fun fact: I love to swim 🏊‍♀️, play chess ♟, play basketball 🏀 and cycling 🚴‍♀️